 Medical history and the use of other treatments is also a major factor.

-As a tablet, Nipatra is subject to the same interactions as other PDE5 inhibitors; however, applied methods such as MUSE, Caverject and particularly Vitaros, generally carry a lower risk of interactions because they do not remain active for as long and spend less time in the body.
+Applied methods such as MUSE, Caverject and particularly Vitaros, generally carry a lower risk of interactions because they do not remain active for as long and spend less time in the body.

 If you are looking for an easy to use erectile dysfunction solution and are not sure where to begin, your doctor will be able to provide further guidance.